Next Generation Learning Initiative

-For the most part, the Applications menu is relatively self-explanatory, with application categories on the left and application icons on the right.
-Clicking on any of the application categories on the left changes the available application icons in the right section, displaying those that match the category.
-Clicking on any icon in the right column automatically launches the application.
-As a shortcut, you can open the Applications menu by pressing the left "Super" key (Windows key on PCs or Command key on Apple hardware), type in the name of the application you want to run, and press the "Enter" key when the application you want is selected.
+For the most part, the interface should look relatively familiar, sharing elements from many other technology systems, and is relatively touch-friendly for touchscreen systems.
+The "dock" at the bottom displays a series of favorite applications, with an "applications" icon on the far right that displays a list of all installed applications.
+Clicking or tapping on any icon automatically launches the application.
+As a shortcut, you can search for and launch applications by pressing the left "Super" key (Windows key on PCs or Command key on Apple hardware), followed by typing in the name of the application you want to run, and pressing the "Enter" key when the application you want is selected.

 - Ctrl+alt+t opens a terminal window at any time

 - You can switch between workspaces by pressing ctrl+alt+[left or right]arrow-key.
 By default, there are two workspaces.
 To add additional workspaces or to see a workspace overview, press ctrl+alt+up-arrow.

 - The default user account is called "user" and it is an administrator account with full access to machine settings, which allows for installation/configuration by the user without any password prompts.
 Should you be prompted for a password at any point, the default password is "password".

 - "Screen lock" and all the hotkeys associated with it have been disabled

 - Print screen button will do a full screen capture.
 To capture the current window or a portion of the screen, hold down the shift key and press prnt-scrn, or ctrl+shift+f12, if you have no prnt-scrn button.
 Or better yet, use Shutter, which you can find under the Accessories category.